History of Swindon: 1930–1950 – War years

 Swindon received its first purpose-built Maternity Hospital in 1931, now Kingshill House, located along Bath Road.
 Prior to this, the only facilities available were in the crowded Milton Road GWR Medical Fund Hospital.

-The 30s also saw more motor cars in private hands, with the town's purpose built car park erected behind the Town Hall.
+The 30s also saw more motor cars in private hands, with the town's purpose-built car park erected behind the Town Hall.

-Between 1934 and 1935, expansion began again in the Old Town area, with houses and estates being built along the Marlborough Road, for sale at £730 each, and also the new terraced housing estate in Walcot, where a house would cost £450.
+Between 1934 and 1935, expansion began again in the Old Town area, with houses built along the Marlborough Road, for sale at £730 each, and also the new terraced housing estate in Walcot, where a house would cost £450.

 With the declaration of war and the onset of World War II, evacuees arrived in Swindon in 1939.
 Troops were stationed in churches and school halls throughout town with a contingent of British and American forces stationed in The Lawns, leading to the Manor house's eventual dereliction.
 Faringdon Road Park had trenches dug under trees and air-raid shelters added due to its location near to both the Works and the railway village.

 The GWR Works became a war factory which in turn led to Swindon becoming a target for bombing raids, with the works' hooter used as one of the town's air raid siren due to its volume.
 The first air raid alerts sounded in June/July 1940 and Swindon received its first bomb in August.
 The device fell to the rear of Shrivenham Road and no-one was hurt.
-In October, bombs on York Road and Rosebery Street produced the Town's first fatalities.
+In October, bombs on York Road and Rosebery Street caused the Town's first fatalities.

 To provide recreation for the wartime community, the town's first public library was opened in 1943 in Regent Street with help from the Army.
 This was followed in 1946 with an arts centre, also on Regent Street.